essivarjonen/vaccination-exercise/README.md

 # vaccination-exercise
 This exercise is done using various technologies like Node.js, React and MongoDB.

-Frontend is React and Bootstrap and backend is Node.js with MongoDB database.
+Frontend is React and Bootstrap, backend is done using  Node.js with MongoDB database.

 Data is fetch from  Mongo Atlas Cloud Service.